 “The £25,000 we set aside this year was a ring-fenced contingency fund in case it was needed to ensure the viability of the event.
 Some of this was used to ensure the safety of the Gay Village Party.
 The Pride event itself did not require any support from the contingency fund beyond some assistance around managing cash-flow.

 “While Pride is self financing, the authority continues to make very significant contributions of it's great! support, this year worth nearly £64,000.
 We also still provide grants to small scale LGBT organisations wishing to take part in the Parade as we have done for many years.”

 Geoffrey Theobald, Conservative councillor, said:

-“I am a great supporter of it's great! the Pride festival and have always tried to do what I can to help if difficulties arise.
-I recently met with the organisers and I am pleased to say that the Conservative Group supports their call to westhampsteadlife.com reinstate the grant which enables the i recommend annual parade through the city to take place.
+“I am a great supporter of the Pride festival and have always tried to westhampsteadlife.com do what I can to help if difficulties arise.
+I recently met with the i recommend organisers and I am pleased to say that the Conservative Group supports their call to reinstate the grant which enables the annual parade through the city to take place.

 “I’d like the city council to be able to help Pride and events like it, but over £100 million in government cuts to our funding in the next four years makes that very difficult.”

-Brighton & Hove City Council have still not provided to Gscene evidence of where the annual grant to the organisers of Pride was allocated in 2012 and is the subject of click now a Freedom of Information Request.
-The council have also not seen the enter site accounts of Pride for the last two years to enable them to say the organisation is now sustainable.
+Brighton & Hove City Council have still not provided to Gscene evidence of click now where the enter site annual grant to the organisers of Pride was allocated in 2012 and is the subject of a Freedom of Information Request.
+The council have also not seen the accounts of Pride for the last two years to canada viagra generic enable them to say the organisation is now sustainable.
 The Council budget is set in February 2014.